-Somatosensation consists of three main sensory modalities: nociception (thermal sensation/pain), mechanosensation (touch), and proprioception (sense of limb and body position).
-Our understanding of how these senses are relayed through the dorsal spinal cord up to supraspinal regions is rapidly progressing due to the advent of multiple genetic manipulations and optogenetic techniques in mice.
+Somatosensation is the sense of the soma or body.
+These include nociception (noxious thermal, mechanical, and chemical pain), thermosensation (temperature), pruriception (itch), mechanosensation (touch), and proprioception (sense of limb and body position).
+Our understanding of how these senses are integrated and relayed through the dorsal spinal cord is rapidly progressing due to the advent of multiple genetic manipulations and optogenetic/chemogenetic techniques in mice.

 Proprioception, the sense of limb and body position, generates a body map that is critical to generating proper motor output.
 Despite decades of research, it is still unknown precisely how this sense allows us to achieve controlled motor function.